🔀 Coming Soon to Linkilo — The Redirection Manager

 Is the Redirection Manager included in all Linkilo plans?

 Yes.
-The Redirection Manager — including the Site Scanner, three-way action choice, 24-hour undo, click analytics, 404 monitor, CSV import, and chain detection — is included in every Linkilo plan at no extra cost.
+The Redirection Manager — including the Site Scanner, three-way action choice, 24-hour undo, click analytics, 404 monitor, 404 Autopilot, chain flattening, duplicate resolve, plugin importers, and CSV import — is included in every Linkilo plan at no extra cost.
 You also get the AI link suggestions, broken link checker, topic clusters, crawl log analyzer, and everything else in the platform.
 One plugin, one bill.

 Pure WordPress hooks.
 No .htaccess.
-Replaces the Redirection plugin entirely.
+Designed to replace the Redirection plugin entirely.

 © Copyright 2024, All Rights Reserved